Skip to content

 Feedback

-You will receive feedback on practice assessments, teaching practice and on formal coursework assessments.
-Feedback will support your learning and you are encouraged to discuss it with personal academic tutors and module tutors as appropriate.
+Students receive feedback on practice assessments and on formal assessments undertaken by coursework.
+Feedback is intended to support learning, and students are encouraged to discuss it with personal academic tutors and module tutors as appropriate.

 Programme specification